hahn-th/homematicip-rest-api/README.rst

 =====

-first run hmip_generate_auth_token.py (from the command line) to get an auth token for your access point. it will generate a ìconfig.iniî in your current directory.
+first run hmip_generate_auth_token.py (from the command line) to get an auth token for your access point. it will generate a ‚Äúconfig.ini‚Äù in your current directory.
 The scripts will look for a config.ini in 3 different locations depending on your OS.
 Copy the file to one of these locations so that it will be accessable for the scripts.